Constraints on Asymmetric Dark Matter Self Annihilation Cross Sections in Non-standard Cosmological Scenarios: Relic abundance of ADM in kination model and brane world cosmology

 For convenience, we express the Boltzmann equations (\ref{eq:boltzmann_Yk}) and (\ref{eq:boltzmann_Ykbar}) in terms of the difference and sum of $Y_{\chi}$ and $Y_{\bar\chi}$ as

 Indeed, $\Delta_-$ is the asymmetry factor which is related to the baryon asymmetry.
-In \cite{Iminniyaz:2011yp}, the Boltzmann equations for particle and anti-particle were solved by numerically and analytically without the self annihilation cross sections.
+In \cite{Iminniyaz:2011yp}, the Boltzmann equations for particle and anti-particle were solved by numerically and analytically without self annihilation cross sections.
 In that case, $\Delta_-$ is constant.
-The final relic density of asymmetric dark matter is determined by $\Delta_-$ and the annihilation cross section.
+The final relic density of ADM is determined by $\Delta_-$ and the annihilation cross section.
 When the self annihilations are included in the Boltzmann equations, it is not easy to solve Eqs. (\ref{eq:boltzmann_Yk}) and (\ref{eq:boltzmann_Ykbar}).

-Subtracting Eq.(\ref{eq:boltzmann_Ykbar}) from Eq.(\ref{eq:boltzmann_Yk}), we obtain
+For physical reasons, the self annihilation cross section can not be large, otherwise the asymmetry will be completely washed out.
+When $\sigma_{\chi\chi} \ll \sigma_{\chi\bar\chi}$, the term included $\sigma_{\chi\chi}$ can be neglected in the Boltzmann equations.
+In this case, adding Eq.(\ref{eq:boltzmann_Yk}) to Eq.(\ref{eq:boltzmann_Ykbar}), we obtain

 here